Atharvamaid/Customer_churn_prediction_using_different_classifiers/README.md

 # Animation
-a basic animation of loading component
+a basic animation of loading component using CSS